Oluccaro/Oluccaro/README.md

 * Database (database modeling, MySQL ...)

-* Currently learning relational database (postgreSQL), Java 🐧
+* Currently learning relational database (postgreSQL) and Java

-Already give a try to c++, pascal and python 👨‍💻 (and hope to continue studying)
+* Also Learning python for datascience 💻

 Let's have some :mate:!